205colleen/Data-Visualization---ggplot-dplyr/README.md

 -Create different plots from the results of dplyr verbs using ggplot2

-Project Structure
+### Project Structure:

-The hands-on project on Data Visualization using dplyr and ggplot2 in R is divided into the following tasks:
+This hands-on project on Data Visualization using dplyr and ggplot2 in R is divided into the following tasks:

 ## Task 1: Import packages & dataset
 About tidyverse, the dplyr, and the ggplot2 package